-The PSOEA Program stipulates that PSOEA benefits are to be provided directly to students who attend a degree or certification program at an institution of higher learning and are the spouses or children of federal, police, fire, and emergency public safety officers whose deaths or permanent and total disabilities are covered by the PSOB Program (34 U.S.C.
-10281 et seq.).
-While public safety officers' children are generally no longer eligible for assistance for classes attended after their 27th birthday, there is no age restriction as to when they can apply for assistance for those classes.
+The PSOEA Program stipulates that PSOEA benefits are to be provided directly to dependents who attend a program of education at an eligible educational institution and are the spouses or children of federal, police, fire, and emergency public safety officers whose deaths or permanent and total disabilities are covered by the PSOB Program (42 U.S.C.
+3796 et seq.).
+Public safety officers' children are no longer eligible for assistance, however, after their 27th birthday, absent a finding by the Attorney General of extraordinary circumstances.
+Assistance under the PSOEA Program is available for 45 months of full-time education or training or for a proportional period of time for a part-time program.